 How your debt-to-income ratio determines your home buying budget

 While setting a home buying budget, it is important to consider your debt-to-income (DTI) ratio: the amount of total debt you owe compared to your income.
 DTI ratio is one of the main factors mortgage lenders take into consideration.
-Generally, lenders prefer this total does not exceed 36 percent, with 28 percent of that total going towards servicing your mortgage.
-However, this ratio is just a guideline, and the amount of credit for which you are approved can result in a DTI ratio higher or lower than 36 percent, as it is based on your personal credit situation.
+Generally, lenders prefer this total does not exceed 43 percent.
+However, this ratio is just a guideline, and the amount of credit for which you are approved can result in a DTI ratio higher or lower than 43 percent.

-Calculate DTI by dividing your monthly mortgage payment by your monthly pre-tax income.
+Calculate DTI by dividing your monthly mortgage payment by your monthly pre-tax gross income.
 For example, if your mortgage payment (including taxes and insurance) on a 30-year mortgage would be $1,260, and you have a monthly income of $4,500, your DTI ratio is 0.28 (28 percent).
-This calculation shows that a monthly payment of $1,260 is the maximum you should budget for on a $4,500 monthly income.* Once you add any other debt you have, such as student loans or auto loans, DTI should not exceed 36 percent.
-However, some lenders accept debt-to-income ratios up to 43 percent depending on the borrower’s financial situation.
+Once you add any other debt you have, such as student loans or auto loans, you want to aim for around 43 percent or less.*

 *Numbers used in this example are for illustrative purposes only.
 Head over to our financial calculators to calculate your personal debt-to-income ratio.

 How a down payment impacts your home buying budget

 The more money you put down on your new home, the less you need to finance; therefore, the higher your down payment, the more home you will be able to afford.
 A higher down payment may also mean lower monthly payments or a shorter repayment timeline.